Stuart1389/SmokeFasterRCNN/README.md

 Enable pruning within testing setting of GetValues.py <br>
 If not using default or resnet_builder backbones (see GetValues.py) <br>
 In SmokeUtils.py alter get_layers_to_prune, adding layers to prune based on the backbone used <br>
-Pruning strategy can be aletered further, see prune_model method in Tester.py
+Pruning strategy can be altered further, see prune_model method in Tester.py
 </p>
 <h3> AI upscaling </h3>
 <p>